Edward Goolsby

 • vCard

-Edward “Ward” Goolsby focuses on complex commercial litigation, trade secret litigation, oil and gas-related litigation, and employment litigation.
-Mr. Goolsby has tried several cases to verdict, where he has played key roles in giving opening and closing statements, examining witnesses, and crafting successful trial strategies from start to finish.
+He focuses on complex commercial litigation, trade secret litigation, oil and gas-related litigation, and employment litigation.
+Ward has tried several cases to verdict, where he has played key roles in giving opening and closing statements, examining witnesses, and crafting successful trial strategies from start to finish.

-Before law school, he worked in television news, both as a reporter in Lansing, Michigan, and as a news producer in Houston.
-During college he won an Emmy Award for Best Student Newscast while serving as news director and anchor of the Northwestern News Report.
+Before becoming a lawyer, he worked in television news, both as a reporter in Lansing, Michigan, and as a news producer in Houston.

-Edward “Ward” Goolsby focuses on complex commercial litigation, trade secret litigation, oil and gas-related litigation, and employment litigation.
-Mr. Goolsby has tried several cases to verdict, where he has played key roles in giving opening and closing statements, examining witnesses, and crafting successful trial strategies from start to finish.
+He focuses on complex commercial litigation, trade secret litigation, oil and gas-related litigation, and employment litigation.
+Ward has tried several cases to verdict, where he has played key roles in giving opening and closing statements, examining witnesses, and crafting successful trial strategies from start to finish.

-Before law school, he worked in television news, both as a reporter in Lansing, Michigan, and as a news producer in Houston.
-During college he won an Emmy Award for Best Student Newscast while serving as news director and anchor of the Northwestern News Report.
+Before becoming a lawyer, he worked in television news, both as a reporter in Lansing, Michigan, and as a news producer in Houston.

 Representative Engagements

-• Successfully helped an energy industry client obtain a critical June 2020 injunction to stop a former employee from improperly using confidential client information to aid a competitor.
+• In a June 2020 injunction hearing, he successfully helped an energy industry client obtain an injunction to stop a former employee from improperly using confidential client information to aid a competitor.
 At the injunction hearing, Mr. Goolsby cross-examined the president of the competing company.
 See more here.

 • In 2018, he successfully defended a family-owned insulation company against a negligence suit.
 He took three witnesses on direct examination, cross examined a fourth witness, and delivered a closing argument.